 January 28 - 2021

-Chances are, the majority of this time is spent searching for and vetting relevant comps for a property you are appraising.
+Chances are, the majority of this time is spent searching for and vetting relevant comps for commercial property appraisal.

-With CompStak Exchange, you can pull the comps you need in just under an hour.
+Many wonder how to find commercial property value information as quickly as possible.
+With CompStak Exchange, you can pull the commercial real estate comps you need in just under an hour.

-Imagine you need to complete an appraisal for an office property in Austin, Texas - 3900 San Clemente, 3900 North Capital of Texas Highway.
+Imagine you need to complete a commercial property evaluation for an office property in Austin, Texas - 3900 San Clemente, 3900 North Capital of Texas Highway.
 One of the main challenges is that Texas is a non-disclosure state, which means you won’t be able to find any public sales records.
 Luckily, CompStak data can help you complete both tasks.

-Here’s how CompStak supports a sales comparison approach to valuation and helps you determine what price similar buildings have recently sold for.
+Here’s how CompStak supports a sales comparison approach to commercial real estate valuation and helps you determine what price similar buildings have recently sold for.

 Here’s how you would do it, assuming you have a CompStak Exchange account (it’s free for appraisers).

 Log into the platform and find the Austin market.
 As of the end of 2020, the CompStak database in Austin features 1.2K+ sales comps.
 Obviously, you will need to filter them to find the relevant ones.
-There are two ways you can go about it.
+There are two ways you can use this commercial real estate valuation tool.

-Option 1: You can set up your criteria using filters and sort through the list yourself.
+Option 1: You can set up your commercial property appraisal criteria using filters and sort through the list yourself.
 This process might be a little more time consuming, but you will have more control over which comps you pick.

 Option 2: Use CompStak’s competitive building set algorithm.